KatelynChiang/DATA550_Final_Project/README.md

   1. Ensure you are in the correct working directory.
   2. Ensure you have the renv package installed on your computer.
-  3. In the terminal, run `make install` to install necessary packages. **As of April 29, this rule has been removed from the Makefile to ease local image building.
+  3. In the terminal, run `make install` to install necessary packages. **As of April 29, this rule has been commented out of the Makefile to ease local image building.
 This rule will no longer work as of April 29.**
   4. In the terminal, run `make report.html` to create the final report.

 ## Code Description